-At the beginning of every new client conversation, we provide a copy of NAPFA’s “Tough Questions to Ask” as a resource to help you select a financial planner.
-Following is a completed copy of the questionnaire.
+At the beginning of every new client conversation, we provide a copy of NAPFA’s Consumer Resources to help you select a financial planner.
+Following is a completed copy of their advisor questionnaire.

 How to Choose a Financial Planner — Tough Questions to Ask

 BACKGROUND & EXPERIENCE